-When we use the term ‘sole trader’ we are referring to both self-employed individuals who work on their own and also businesses which are set up as a sole trader legal structure (this means the individual who runs the business takes sole personal responsibility for any losses and can keep all profits after tax).
-This type of legal business structure makes up nearly two-thirds of all businesses, according to government figures.
+When we use the term ‘sole trader’ we are referring to both self-employed individuals who work on their own and also businesses which are set up as a sole trader legal structure (this means the individual who runs the business takes sole responsibility for any losses and can keep all profits after tax).
+This type of legal business structure makes up nearly two-thirds of all businesses, according to government figures (external link)

-The two types of sole trader are often lumped together, but plenty of sole trading businesses actually employ people, whilst on the other hand lots of freelancers with no employees set up limited companies rather than sole trading business.
+The two types of sole trader are often lumped together, but plenty of sole trading businesses actually employ people, whilst on the other hand, lots of freelancers with no employees set up limited companies rather than a sole trading business.

-When it comes to looking for insurance, in our experience, sole traders divide into two tribes.
+When it comes find the right insurance for the self-employed, we tend to see two types of sole trader.
 The first buy insurance because a client requires them to; the second buy it simply because they are aware of the risks they might face and feel more comfortable having insurance.

 For many freelancers and professionals, the terms of their contracts stipulate that they must be insured.
-Many large corporates and local authorities expect their contractors to be covered as a matter of course, normally for Professional Indemnity and Public Liability.
+Many large corporates and local authorities expect their contractors to be covered as a matter of course, normally for Professional Indemnity and Public Liability insurance.

 Smaller companies and individuals can also require it, particularly if the work involves sharing sensitive information with a contractor, such as personal data or intellectual property.

 It’s important to understand which kind of insurance your client requires, including the limit or amount of coverage they expect you to have.
 It can also be a good idea to find out if certain types of insurance are commonly expected in your industry or line of work and, if so, get an idea of prices and providers so you can budget accordingly.